lekien9537/PXE-Kickstart/README.md

 ENDTEXT
 ```

-See my _Dockerfile_ for all services and the _docker-compose.yml_ to be more clear
+See my _Dockerfile_ for all services and the _docker-compose.yml_ to be more clear.

 That all, start all the services and boot the client - remember choose the boot option to the **Netboot**